marcelolazzari/Fancy2048/README.md

    cd Fancy2048
    ```
 3. Open `index.html` in your preferred web browser to start playing.

+## Features

+- **Light Mode**: Toggle between light and dark themes for better visibility.
+- **Hue Adjustment**: Customize the hue of the game elements to your liking.
+- **Responsive Design**: The game is optimized for various screen sizes, including mobile devices.
+- **Undo Move**: Undo your last move to correct mistakes.
+- **Smooth Animations**: Enjoy smooth transitions and animations for a more engaging gameplay experience.
+- **Local Storage**: Your best score and theme preferences are saved locally.
+- **Leaderboard**: Compete with other players and see your ranking on the leaderboard.
+- **Change Color**: Change the hue of the game elements for a personalized experience.
+- **Game Statistics**: View detailed statistics of your game sessions, including best tile, score, best score, time, and moves.

+## Contributing

+Contributions are welcome!
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 Enjoy the enhanced 2048 experience with Fancy2048!